-The Company, in consultation with the Governance and Nominating Committee, has established a director onboarding and continuing education program to support our directors in fulfilling their responsibilities as members of the Board and to assist them in keeping current on industry, corporate, and other developments relevant to their work as directors.
-First, all new directors participate in the Company's director onboarding program to familiarize themselves with the Company's values, strategic plans, accounting policies, financial reporting, risk management, code of ethics, key regulatory issues, competition, and industry dynamics.
-During this program, over a period of 18 months, new directors meet with members of senior management form all of the business and staff areas, as well as Board committee chairs, the Lead Independent Director, and individual director roles and responsibilities.
-Our continuing education program then helps keep directors current on industry, corporate and other developments relevant to their work as director education programs offered by applicable regulators, professional organizations, and academic institutions; (ii) internal director education programs; (iii) various board-related publications to Board members; and (iv) access to peer-to-peer networks.
-Our directors are also encouraged to pursue other educational opportunities, at the Company's expense, that may enable them to better perform their duties.
+The Company, in consultation with the Governance and Nominating Committee, has established director onboarding and continuing director education programs to support our directors in fulfilling their responsibilities and to assist them in keeping current on industry, corporate, regulatory, and other developments.

+All new directors participate in the Company's director onboarding program to provide training relating to the Company's values, strategic plans, accounting policies, financial reporting, risk management, code of ethics, key regulatory issues, competition, and industry dynamics.
+As part of this onboarding program, over a period of approximately 18 months, new directors meet with members of senior management serving in various roles and functions, as well as Board committee chairs, the Lead Independent Director, and individual directors, to review and discuss information about the Company, the business, the boardroom, and individual director roles and responsibilities.
+Additionally, new directors are assigned an experienced director to serve as a mentor to facilitate their onboarding to the Board and the Company.

+As we continue to enhance our director onboarding experience, the Company developed and implemented the committee onboarding program, which is designed to facilitate and accelerate directors' integration and contribution to the committees on which they serve.

+Our continuing director education program is designed to provide: (i) regular updates on external opportunities for continuing education offered by applicable regulators, professional organizations, and academic institutions; (ii) internal director education programs; (iii) various board-related publications; and (iv) access to various peer-to-peer networks.
+Our directors are also encouraged to pursue other educational opportunities, at the Company's expense, to enhance directors' ability to perform their duties.